Gurasic/Incremental/README.md

 ## What is this?
 This Plugin is a recreation of the +1 clicker minigame found on diamondfire and made by DeepSeaBlue, if you have never played +1 Clicker, you should play the Diamondfire version before playing this one
+To play this in diamondfire join ***mcdiamondfire.com*** and do ***/join 42998*** and you are ready to go, quick reminder to type ***@togglemsg*** in chat as fast as possible, this will turn off prestige messages, thank me later

 ### But why?
 This was first a silly coding project to improve my coding skills, but i just kept adding stuff and well, here we are, as of right now i coded up to the Rebirth layer, this is still very little compared to the diamondfire version, but more tiers are on the work
 ### Yea but What is +1 clicker anyways?
 +1 clicker is an incremental made in Minecraft, The game revolves around the mechanic of gaining and using +1.
 It is used to upgrade yourself to become stronger.
-Clicking allows you to gain +1 equal to the clicker level, There are Upgrades, Combat, Daily, Lottery, and a LOT more content, feel free to find that yourself :)
+Clicking allows you to gain +1 equal to the clicker level, There are over 300+ Upgrades (Counting All of them), Combat, Cosmos, Lottery, and a LOT more content, feel free to find that yourself :)

 ## Plans for the Game
 I have a lot of **ideas** that i could add in the project, since im not limited to the diamondfire limitations i can go crazy with some things